istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 ### Setup remote cluster

-Generate the Istio configuration for `user_cluster` and the `external-istiod` namespace:
+Generate the Istio configuration for `remote_cluster` and the `external-istiod` namespace:

 {{< text bash >}}
 $ cat <<EOF > remote-config-cluster.yaml